rakhmanu/TaskPlanning/README.md

 # TaskPlanning
-This is the code for task lanning designed in PDDL
+This is the code for task planning designed in PDDL